-Figure 29: Solvency II capital ratios as at 31 December 2017
+Figure 31: Solvency II capital ratios as at 31 December 2018

-Valuation Date (€'000)
+Valuation Date (€'000s)

-Eligible Own Funds (MCR) 52,983
+Eligible Own Funds (MCR) 53,537

-Eligible Own Funds (SCR)
+Eligible Own Funds (SCR) 55,820

-Minimum Capital Requirement 13,278
+Minimum Capital Requirement 10,734

-Solvency Capital Requirement 38,197
+Solvency Capital Requirement 42,935

-MCR Ratio 396%
+MCR ratio 499%

-SCR ratio 139%
+SCR ratio 130%

-The decrease in SCR ratio from that reported in the prior year arises primarily due to a more conservative calculation of natural catastrophe exposures outside of the European Economic Area.
-Given GBO's business target of a minimum SCR ratio of 150%, a management action was consequently triggered in April 2018 for the allocation of additional eligible own funds by TRC to GBO ensure that the SCR ratio is maintained in excess of 150% during 2018.
+The decrease in SCR ratio from the prior year arises primarily due to the underwriting loss laid out in Section A2, partially offset by the additional retained earnings allocation as explained in Section E1.
+Given GBO's business target of a minimum SCR ratio of 150%, a management action was consequently triggered in March 2019 for the allocation of additional eligible own funds by TRC to GBO ensure that the SCR ratio is maintained in excess of 150% during 2019.
+With these additional funds, on an as-if basis the SCR ratio would have been 160%.